 In my professional life, I having worked in the IT industry since 2001, in large corporates and small consultancies as a HR & Payroll technical specialist

 I became a co-opted Governor recently and have always very keen to be involved in my children’s education.
 I have 2 daughters at the school and a wide circle of friends whose children also attend St Nicholas.
 I thoroughly enjoy being involved in education and it is a huge privilege to work alongside such dedicated professionals in our school and see the progress and achievements of the children.

 I have lived in Rayleigh since 2006 and have been a serving Police officer in London for the past 28 years.

 My strengths lie in my enthusiasm and desire to help in ensuring our school provides the best opportunities for every child in school.

-I am the Executive Deputy Headteacher of Canewdon Endowed (CofE) VC Primary School and St. Nicholas (CofE) VC Primary School.
-I am also a Staff Governor which means that I represent the voice of staff members.
+I am the Acting Executive Headteacher of Canewdon Endowed (CofE) VC Primary School and St. Nicholas (CofE) VC Primary School.

 It is a joy to work with the children at both schools and I look forward to each opportunity that I get to work with the Governing Body.

-Before I was appointed as Deputy Headteacher of Canewdon (the role I had before becoming the Executive Deputy Headteacher), I was a teacher at Downhall Primary School.
+Before I was appointed as Deputy Headteacher of Canewdon (the role I had before becoming the Executive Deputy Headteacher, and now Acting Executive Headteacher), I was a teacher at Downhall Primary School.

 I am married and have two super, young children.